 ZVH Turbo conversion

 Another engine conversion that follows the Turbo route, is of course the Zetec Turbo, where the 16V head is retained.
-An excellent website that concentrates on this conversion is www.zetecturbo.com.
-Well worth a visit.
-Sunny Khalsa's Zetec Turbo powered Mk3 Fiesta recorded 178MPH at Bruntingthorpe in September 2003, and he is planning to break the 180MPH barrier for a front wheel drive car in 2004.
+Sunny Khalsa's Zetec Turbo powered Mk3 Fiesta recorded 178MPH at Bruntingthorpe in September 2003, and he was planning to break the 180MPH barrier for a front wheel drive car in 2004.